dkatorza/simple-todo-app-react/README.md

 The good old todo app.

 Built for educational purposes using React.js with hooks.
-Did not used Reaux here, it was not necessary.
+Did not used Redux here, it was not necessary.

 <h2>Application Features</h2>